Who knew that Freddie Mercury 2K would be from Pittsburgh?

 Rocker bangs with cross around the neck?
 Check.

-The album is full of super catchy guitar riffs and fantastic melodies equipped for mainstream rock, but they also still have enough edge and creativity to appeal to rock n’ roll purists.
+The album is full of super catchy guitar riffs and fantastic melodies equipped for mainstream rock, but they also still have enough edge and creativity to appeal to rock purists.

 The first single on the record is “Hey Doll,” a contemporary Queen-like track that really showcases Nelson’s songwriting creativity and guitar chops.

 It’s these types of songs that separate Nelson from the pack.
 There’s really not much to dislike.
-Shake The Cage is creative and new yet a blast from the past; it’s top-notch rock n’ roll guitar with a dash of pop, a sprinkle of punk and a dollop of blues; there’s no strict formula to the songs; and there’s more hooks than a world class bass fishing tournament.
+Shake The Cage is creative and new yet a blast from the past; it’s top-notch rock n’ roll guitar with a dash of pop, a sprinkle of punk and a dollop of blues; there’s no strict formula to the songs.
+There’s simply more hooks than a world class bass fishing tournament.

 “The record is called Shake The Cage, because I feel that a lot of music has become one dimensional with tools such as pitch correction and formulated songwriting,” said Nelson.
 “There is no substitute for hard work and honing your craft, and it’s time to challenge mediocrity.”